 In a session at the GROW!
-2019 conference in Denver on Wednesday, Vince Torchia and Jim Cali shared which financial data business owners need to have a handle on in order to grow their companies.
+2019 conference in Denver, Vince Torchia and Jim Cali shared which financial data landscape companies have a handle on in order to grow their companies.

-[Related: Planning for purpose—How to build and grow a landscape business]
+[Related: Planning for purpose—How to build and grow a business]

 “What’s the point of looking at your finances if they’re wrong?”
 Torchia, vice president of The Grow Group, said.

-There are plenty of software tools targeting trades, but companies can do a lot with a simple Excel sheet.
+There are plenty of software tools for landscapers, but companies can do a lot with a simple Excel sheet.
 What matters is the data, Cali, an executive coach for The Grow Group, said.